red-isbe/isbe-contracts/docs/generated/client/networkdirectory.md

 ## NetworkDirectory

-External layer providing access-controlled network catalog operations
+External layer providing access-controlled network directory operations

-_This abstract contract implements the public interface for network catalog management.
+_This abstract contract implements the public interface for network directory management.
 It adds access control, pause functionality, and validation to the internal operations.
-All functions require the NETWORK_CATALOG_ROLE and respect the contract pause state._
+All functions require the NETWORK_DIRECTORY_ROLE and respect the contract pause state._

 ### createNetwork